Megwana/open_road/README.md

 3. Give your project a unique name.
 You will be prompted to change it if it is not.
 4. Select the region you are in (e.g. mine is EU).

+In the Heroku settings:
+You need to set your Environment Variable to essure your application deploys successfully.
+- Click `Revel Config Vars` and enter:
+ - SECRET_KEY - to be set to your chosen key
+- CLOUDINARY_URL - to be set to your Cloudinary API environment variable
+- PORT = 8000

+Heroku Deployment:
+- Click Deploy tab
+- Click `Github-connect` to connect your Github account.
+- Search for your repository name.
+- Select the correct repository name and click `connect`.
+- You can either manually or automatically deploy your application.
+- Select your deployment method and click `Deploy Branch`.
+- Once ready, you will be able to click `View`.
 ---
 ## Credits
 ---
 ## Acknowledgments
+I would like to thank my course mentor Akshat Garg for his guidance and support in our sessions.
 ---